Reading

 All teachers at Ryedale School are responsible for teaching reading skills and our approach to this is based on the guidance from the EEF’s Guidance report “Improving Literacy in Secondary Schools” and on Oxford School Improvement, “Building an Outstanding Reading School” 2017.

-The English department is at the forefront of developing good comprehension and fluency. reading skills.
-Reading skills are developed English lessons using the strategy below:
+The English department is at the forefront of developing good comprehension and fluency.
+Reading skills are developed in English lessons using the strategy below:

-We are currently working on developing a similar approach for reading in the school as a whole.
+We are currently working on developing a similar approach for reading in the school as a whole where the skill to comprehend, and then fluently analyse and interpret a text, is specifically taught within each context.

 Vocabulary